Uvacoder/port-MichaelCurrin/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The original repo is available [MIT License](https://opensource.org/licenses/MIT).

+Content and styling has been customized.

+Also a refactor was done on the messy non-standard code.